-Not Applicable (N/A) - Means EPA has not established MCLGs for these substances.
+Not Applicable (N/A) - Means USEPA has not established MCLGs for these substances.

-2020 Water Quality Monitoring Results
+2021 Water Quality Monitoring Results

 As water travels over the land, it dissolves natural minerals and picks up other substances produced by human and animal activities.
 The Department of Health and the U.S. Environmental Protection Agency sets national standards for over 100 potential drinking water contaminants.
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants, Cryptosporidium and potential health effects can be obtained by calling the Safe Drinking Water Hotline at 1-800-426-4791.
+More information about contaminants, cryptosporidium and potential health effects can be obtained by calling the Safe Drinking Water Hotline at 1-800-426-4791.

-The 2020 results of the testing of your water supply are illustrated in the table below.
+The 2021 results of the testing of your water supply are illustrated in the table below.
 The first column lists each compound tested and the units of measure.
-The second and third are the highest levels allowed by the U.S. EPA.
+The second and third are the highest levels allowed by the U.S. Environmental Protection Agency.
 The fourth column illustrates the levels found in the City of Everett's drinking water supply, including an average and a range.
 The last column shows the source of the compounds.
-All of the compounds found in the City of Everett's water supply were found to be at levels lower than the maximum allowed by the U.S. Environmental Protection Agency.
+All of the compounds found in the City of Everett's water supply were found to be at levels lower than the maximum allowed by the USEPA.

 Detected Regulated Contaminants Parameter & Unit of Measure Ideal Goal (MCLG) Maximum Allowed (MCL) Average or Highest Value Range Detected Did Levels Meet Compliance?
-Major Source Turbidity, NTU 1 N/A ТТ 0.08 100% Yes Soil erosion Fluoride, ppm 2 2 4 0.7 0.2-0.8 Yes Dental health additive Total Trihalomethanes (ITHM), ppb 3 N/A 80 49 28-50 Yes By-product of drinking water chlorination Haloacetic Acids (5) (HAA5), ppb 3 N/A 60 38 22-49 Yes By-product of drinking water chlorination Total Coliform Bacteria, % positive samples 4 0 5% positive per month 0% None Yes Naturally present in the environment Residual Disinfectant Level (free chlorine), ppm 4.0 (MRDLG) 4.0 (MRDL) 0.7 0.2-1.1 Yes Added as a drinking water disinfectant Detected Unregulated Contaminants Parameter & Unit of Measure Ideal Goal (MCLG) Maximum Allowed (MCL) Average Value Range Detected Did Levels Meet Compliance?
-Bromodichloromethane, ppb 0 N/A 1.6 1.2-2.2 These substances are individual disinfection by-products for which no MCL standard has been set, but which must be monitored to determine compliance with the USEPA Stage 2 Disinfection By-products Rule MCLs for Total Trihalomethanes and Haloacetic Acids (5).
+Major Source Turbidity, NTU N/A ТТ 0.09 100% Yes Soil erosion Fluoride, ppm 2 4 0.7 0.5-0.8 Yes Dental health additive Total Trihalomethanes (ITHM), ppb N/A 80 47 29-46 Yes By-product of drinking water chlorination Haloacetic Acids (5) (HAA5), ppb N/A 60 37 29-49 Yes By-product of drinking water chlorination Total Coliform Bacteria, % positive samples 0 5% positive per month 0.8% 0-0.8% Yes Naturally present in the environment Residual Disinfectant Level (free chlorine), ppm 4.0 (MRDLG) 4.0 (MRDL) 0.7 0.3-1.0 Yes Added as a drinking water disinfectant Detected Unregulated Contaminants Parameter & Unit of Measure Ideal Goal (MCLG) Maximum Allowed (MCL) Average Value Range Detected Did Levels Meet Compliance?
+Bromodichloromethane, ppb 0 N/A 1.6 1.2-2.2 These substances are disinfection by-products for which no MCL standard has been set, but which must be monitored to determine compliance with the USEPA Stage 2 Disinfection By-products Rule MCLs for Total Trihalomethanes and Haloacetic Acids (5).
 Chloroform (Trichloromethane), ppb 70 N/A 36 26-48 Dichloroacetic Acid, ppb 0 N/A 11 3-19 Trichloroacetic Acid, ppb 20 N/A 21 18-27